DrUkachi/inside-outside-classification/README.md

 This solution demonstrates:

-* ✅ Use of embeddings and pre-trained models
+* ✅ Effective use of large pre-trained vision-language models
-* ✅ Lightweight, reproducible pipeline
+* ✅ Lightweight and reproducible code
-* ✅ Awareness of edge cases and limitations
+* ✅ Clear handling of edge cases
+* ✅ Review mechanism for ambiguous images
-* ✅ Modular and explainable approach
+* ✅ Good modularity for future extensions